How to manage a successful free trial for website visitor tracking software

 What Free Software Trials Are Available?

-There are many vendors providing website visitor tracking tools today, and virtually all of them offer a free trial period ranging from one week to a month.
+There are many vendors providing these tracking tools today, and virtually all of them offer a no-charge trial period ranging from one week to a month.

 The most common trial duration advertised is two weeks.

-For a starter list of some of the top vendors in this product segment, visit the vendor introduction section of this post.
+For a starter list of some of the top solutions in this product segment, visit this introduction to website visitor tracking vendors.

 Suggested Evaluation Process

-The outline below is a general guide to help users make the most of a free trial period for website visitor tracking software.
+The outline below is a general guide to help users make the most of a trial period for these software products.

 Two weeks may sound like a lot of time to complete a software trial, but it can fly by quickly with no definitive conclusion if the evaluation team isn’t totally prepared.